CRED-CLUB/neopop-ios/README.md

 )
 popView.configurePopView(withModel: model)
 ```
-There is also an extension created on `UIView`, which enables to apply NeoPop Style in any existing `UIView` element,
+There is also an extension created on `UIView`, which enables to apply NeoPOP Style in any existing `UIView` element,

 ```swift
 var view: UIView!